First look at the Visual Studio Debugger

 Debug live ASP.NET apps in Azure App Service

-the Snapshot Debugger takes a snapshot of your in-production apps when code that you are interested in executes.
+For Visual Studio Enterprise (only), the Snapshot Debugger takes a snapshot of your in-production apps when code that you are interested in executes.
 To instruct the debugger to take a snapshot, you set snappoints and logpoints in your code.
 The debugger lets you see exactly what went wrong, without impacting traffic of your production application.
 The Snapshot Debugger can help you dramatically reduce the time it takes to resolve issues that occur in production environments.

 Snapshot collection is available for ASP.NET applications running in Azure App Service.
 ASP.NET applications must be running on .NET Framework 4.6.1 or later, and ASP.NET Core applications must be running on .NET Core 2.0 or later on Windows.

 For more information, see Debug live ASP.NET apps using the Snapshot Debugger.